 Supply Chain Management and Logistics projects include Carbon Efficient Supply Chains; AgeLab; Demand Management; FreightLab; Scenario Planning; Strategy Alignment; Supply Chain 2020: The Future of the Supply Chain; Supply Chain Innovation in Emerging Markets; Supply Chain Security; the National Cooperative Highway Research Program’s Future Freight Flows; and Supply Chain Network Risk Management.

-Transportation programs and projects include the New England University Transportation Center, the MIT Program in Intelligent Transportation Systems, and the National Center of Excellence for Aviation Operations Research.
+Transportation programs and projects include the New England University Transportation Center and the MIT Program in Intelligent Transportation Systems.

 The MIT AgeLab conducts research to improve quality of life for older adults and those who care for them, creating new ideas and translating technology into practical applications.